 Participation in Proficiency Testing

-The overall aim is, therefore, to enable laboratories to decide whether their analytical performance was satisfactory.
-If they judge this not to be the case after an evaluation of data published in a report of the round, participating laboratories have the opportunity to investigate analytical discrepancies and correct their procedures, if necessary.
+Data for each analyte contributed by participating laboratories are compared with an assigned value and a ‘z-score’ calculated.
+The magnitude of the z-score allows each contributing laboratory to assess the accuracy of their analytical results in comparison with the other participating laboratories.
+Most laboratories will be happy with most of their z-scores for most analytes in most rounds.
+If they judge this not to be the case after an evaluation of data published in a report of the round, they have the opportunity to investigate analytical discrepancies and correct their procedures, if necessary.

 It is crucial that participants treat the PT samples in exactly the same manner as their routine samples and do not employ special techniques or personnel.

 The IAG runs three proficiency testing programmes: (i) GeoPT for the geochemical analysis of silicate rock powders, (ii) G-Probe for microanalysis involving natural and synthetic glasses, minerals and pressed powder pellets; and (iii) our most recent PT programme G-Chron, devoted to U-Pb dating of minerals, which was launched in 2019 with over 70 participants.